 - the property owner

-You did not live in the property during the period when you have been made liable
+You didn't live in the property when you've been made liable

-You may dispute costs on the grounds that you were not living at the address during the chargeable period, for example:
+You can raise a dispute if you weren't living at the address during the chargeable period, for example:

 - you never moved in to the address